 Pest birds cause millions of pounds worth of damage each year buildings in the UK.
 Apart from the unsightly mess, nesting materials can block drainpipes causing leaks and flooding.
 Nesting material can be flammable as they are built from small twigs, straw and droppings.

 Bird droppings have a high acidic content which is corrosive to paintwork on buildings, roofs, machinery or vehicles and masonry.
 In some circumstances, roofs and ceilings potentially could collapse due to the sheer weight of droppings in heavily infested areas.

-Before any bird proofing is installed in Kent we would recommend that any waste is cleaned away from contaminated areas to prevent the further spread of disease.
+Before any bird proofing is installed, we would recommend that any waste is cleaned away from contaminated areas to prevent the further spread of disease.